thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_Server_Side_Validations.desc.md

 ## Why is server-side validation important?

-Server-side validation sits in between database-side validations and client-side validations, but for all intensive purposes the terms server-side and database-side are used interchangeably to describe the validation occurs after client-side validation, before data is accepted into your back-end systems.
+Server-side validation sits in between database-side validations and client-side validations, but for all practical purposes the terms server-side and database-side are used interchangeably to describe the validation occurs after client-side validation, before data is accepted into your back-end systems.
 If you think about client-side validations as the warnings that pop up as a user fills out a form, server-side/database-side validations are what protects your data from malicious intruders and breaches.

 In addition to catching simple mistakes, like missing information, server-side validation can protect your application, and its users, against those who would send malicious input to the server.
 It's very dangerous to assume that your application's user interface will protect the server from malicious user input.
 Remember, an HTTP request can be sent from many locations, not just the ones your application provides via its UI.